labs14-investment-risk-analysis/Data-Science/data/README.md

 ## Additional Methods

 These methods are the meat of fin_data.
 It ingests data from API calls and merges them to the given dataframe with an inner merge on the datetime index.
-In cases where the new data is relatively sparse, it may significantly reduce the total amount of data in the dataset. **Some methods are still in development.**
+In cases where the new data is relatively sparse, it may significantly reduce the total amount of data in the dataset.

 ### add_securities()